amancapy/entree/README.md

 12/09: mutation now completely stable, added automatic selection for multiple attributes (except color), fixed exploding mutations with help of a lot of calculation (my laptop will never physically recover from this). also it doesn't crash now.

-04/11: sexual reproduction implemented with OOP this time as opposed to the incomprehensible dict-list nightmare that was the asexual one.
+04/11: sexual reproduction implemented with classes this time as opposed to the incomprehensible dict-list nightmare that was the asexual one.
 Project mostly complete save for visualizing the population.